Poop-fish/Tk-Gui-Framework-Wrapper-ToolKit/README.md

 - pip install qrcode[pil]

-if you still having issues just copy all the import and ask ChatGPT or google them
+if you still having issues just copy all the imports and ask ChatGPT or google them

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------